USDA-SCINet/scinet-site/sn_collections/_guides/use/open-ondemand.md

 To open a shell, select the **Clusters** dropdown menu and choose `>_Ceres Shell Access`.
 This will open a new tab with an interactive console session on the login node.

 ### Files
 Open OnDemand includes a file manager.
 To open it, select the **Files** dropdown menu and choose the desired directory.
 Files can be uploaded, downloaded, viewed, and edited all from the web browser.

+Please note that only files less than 1GB can be transferred to and from your local system using Open OnDemand.
+With anything larger than 1GB, it is recommended to use Globus.
+Please see the [Data Transfer Guide](https://scinet.usda.gov/guides/data/transfer/local#data-transfer-to-and-from-local-computers) for more information.

 ### Launching Interactive Apps
 Several interactive apps are available on Open Ondemand, and more can be added later.